-Based on the GEMC analysis and discussions with market participants during a GEMC Dialogue on Sustainable Finance in Capital Markets (Dialogue) in London (July 2018), this Consultation Report proposes a set of 11 recommendations that member jurisdictions should consider when issuing regulations or guidance regarding sustainable instruments and additional disclosure requirements of ESG-specific risks.
-The proposed recommendations fall into the following categories:
+Based on the GEMC analysis and discussions with market participants during a GEMC Dialogue on Sustainable Finance in Capital Markets (Dialogue) in London (July 2018), this report sets forth a set of ten recommendations that member jurisdictions should consider when issuing regulations or guidance regarding sustainable instruments and additional disclosure requirements of ESG-specific risks.
+The recommendations fall into the following categories:

-- Integration by issuers and regulated entities of ESG-specific issues in their overall risk appetite and governance (Recommendation 1); - ESG-specific disclosures and reporting (Recommendation 2); - Data quality (Recommendation 3); - Definition and taxonomy of sustainable instruments (Recommendation 4); - Specific requirements regarding sustainable instruments (Recommendations 5 to 9); - Integration of ESG-specific issues into the investment analysis, strategies and overall governance of institutional investors (Recommendation 10); and - Building capacity and expertise for ESG issues (Recommendation 11).
+- Integration by issuers and regulated entities of ESG-specific issues in their overall risk assessment and governance (Recommendation 1); - Integration by the institutional investors of ESG-specific issues into their investment analysis, strategies and overall governance (Recommendation 2); - ESG-specific disclosures, reporting and data quality (Recommendation 3); - Definition and taxonomy of sustainable instruments (Recommendation 4); - Specific requirements regarding sustainable instruments (Recommendations 5 to 9); and - Building capacity and expertise for ESG issues (Recommendation 10).